Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now that you have a better idea of the areas in which Becker excels, let’s turn the tables and discuss the major advantages of using Gleim to help prepare you for the CPA exam.

-On the other hand, Gleim’s much more popular and flagship Premium Review System course costs right around $2,000.
-This package includes everything Gleim has to offer and adds 450+ video lessons to the mix, as well as unlimited access, among other things.
+Gleim’s much more popular and flagship Premium Review System course costs right around $3,000.
+This package includes almost everything Gleim has to offer and adds 450+ video lessons to the mix, as well as unlimited access, among other things.

 Analysis Of Gleim’s CPA Study Materials